erachain/Erachain/ERA/z_START_EXAMPLES/readme-commands.txt

 !!
 Need setup forging pool [address] by settings_fpool.json (see example in settings_fpool-example.json).
 !!
 Need switch ON web server [-web=on -weballowed=*] - for see statistics See RPC and API fpool commands for control and statistic.
+Send in DEBT some forging stake to pool address (setted in settings_pool.json) for start forging.
+You may confiscate that DEBT (backward) later.

 -backup